-While our reduced form evidence shows that access to information drives consumer choice-and that there are differences in information access across the income distribution it cannot quantify whether information plays an economically meaningful role in observed health care disparities.
 As a final step, we construct and estimate a structural model of GP choice.
-Our model incorporates (and allows for heterogeneity by income in) uncertainty over provider quality.
+While our reduced form evidence shows that access to information drives consumer choice-and that there are differences in information access across the income distribution-it cannot quantify the extent to which information plays an economically meaningful role in observed health care disparities.
+Our structural model incorporates (and allows for heterogeneity by income in) uncertainty over provider quality.
 We additionally allow for consumer inertia, to capture stickiness in GP choice over time, and heterogeneity in patient preferences for quality and observable GP characteristics.
+Finally, we account for the potential capacity constraints of GPs by making demand a function of patients per practitioner.